Blog /

 Anyone tasked with holding regular safety meetings has run into the problem of exhausting the usual topics.
 After going on and on about the same safety issues for months on end, they realize that workers have started to tune out.

 This is especially true for worksites that conduct several short toolbox talks per week.
 It’s not hard to see why.
-Most workplaces have a few big pressing issues of workplace safety that become the topics for safety talks.
+Most workplaces have a few big pressing issues of workplace safety that become the topics for toolbox talks.
 But there are only so many ways you can spin the same topic before things start to get repetitive.

 According to a toolbox talk improvement guide, this problem is the result of thinking too narrowly about what should be included in the talk.